Notes on Data Privacy

 The processing of data on our behalf

 We have concluded a data processing agreement for our use of Google Analytics and fully comply with the strict provisions of German data protection authorities when using this service.
 Additionally, standard contractual clauses have been established with the provider regarding the use of the service that are intended to help ensure a more appropriate level of data protection.
-The data processing agreement can be accessed here: https://privacy.google.com/businesses/processorterms/
+The data processing agreement and standard contractual clauses can be accessed here: https://business.safety.google/adsprocessorterms/.

 The information below provides details about the content of our newsletter.
 It also explains our subscription and mailing procedures, the methods we use for performing statistical analysis and your rights to object.
 When you subscribe to our newsletter, you are consenting to receive the newsletter and to the procedures described.

 We only send the newsletter to recipients who have provided their consent in accordance with Article 6 (1) a GDPR or when it is legally permissible to do so.
 If, in relation to a subscription to the newsletter, the content of the newsletter is described in specific terms, this will serve as an essential basis for the user providing consent.
 Our newsletter contains information about our offers and promotions as well as about our company.
 It may also include information that specifically refers to blog posts, our services, or our online presence.